 In-service BA - Teaching Qualification in Further Education (TQFE)

 We’re one of just two Scottish Universities endorsed by the Scottish Government to offer the Teaching Qualification in Further Education (TQFE).
 This course is currently only available for students domiciled in Scotland.

 - Award BA, University Diploma

-- Start date September 2021, with a course induction in August
+- Start date September 2022, August 2023

 - Duration 12 months

 - Mode of study Part-time, Mixture of online and classroom delivery

 Find out more about Changes at Stirling, including how you'll be taught, start dates and how we're making campus safer.

 If you’re a lecturer in Further Education, this is the qualification you need.
 Our in-service TQFE qualification will benefit you if you work in a further education or college environment, with three years’ experience of your subject area and at least two years’ training, teaching or coaching experience at an appropriate level.